-Embrace Automation in Life Sciences
+Embrace Automation in Clinical Trials

 At the end of November, Michael Causey, writing for the Association of Clinical Research Professionals, quoted FDA Commissioner Scott Gottlieb saying “We don’t use technology well in clinical trials to collect information and to use it to do quality checks on the data that’s collected.”
 Wow.